ccaiman/covid-capstone/README.md

 The model does not include time as a feature/target and does not predict when a person will require the ICU.

 With more time on this project, I might consider stratified resampling to improve model performance.
-Some `DISEASE GROUPING` features were rare in the dataset by EDA and I wonder if the model had difficulty learning any patterns that might there.
+Some `DISEASE GROUPING` features were rare in the dataset by EDA and I wonder if the model had difficulty learning any patterns that might be there.